SanChainn/Person_detection_yolov8custommodel/README.md

 You can download the dataset from [here](https://universe.roboflow.com/project-uqpx7/people_segmentation_exo).

 To install the ultralytics package including all requirements in a Python>=3.8 environment with PyTorch>=1.8, use the following command:
+You can check the official website for installation [here](https://docs.ultralytics.com/quickstart/#install-ultralytics)
 ```
 pip install ultralytics